Looking for a high-earning rewards credit card that doesn’t have an annual fee?

 Once you’ve accumulated enough Ultimate Rewards® points, you’ll want to decide how best to use them.

-You can redeem points for cash back, but you may be able to get even more value if you also have a Chase Sapphire Preferred® Card or Chase Sapphire Reserve℠ (This offer is no longer available on our site) card.
+You can redeem points for cash back, but you may be able to get even more value if you also have a Chase Sapphire Preferred® Card or Chase Sapphire Reserve℠ card (This offer is no longer available on our site).

 That’s because you can transfer Ultimate Rewards® points from your Chase Freedom® to one of these cards, and then redeem them for travel purchases using the Ultimate Rewards® travel portal so your points are worth even more.